Main Photo by Jonny James

 2. Paella (“frying pan” in Valencian) originated in the city.
 Although the seafood version is perhaps the best known, the original version contains rabbit and chicken.

 3. The cathedral contains what many believe to be the mythical “Holy Grail”.
 Popes drink from it when they visit.

-5. The largest aquarium in Europe is located here, as well as one of the most important ports on the Mediterranean.
+5. Valencia hosts the largest aquarium in Europe and is one of the most important ports on the Mediterranean.